 Accidental gas explosions can be very destructive.
 To prevent accidental gas explosion, a good understanding of gas explosion mechanism is very essential.
 However, gas explosion is an extremely complex process, with strong interaction between fluid dynamics and chemical reaction kinetics.
 There is no analytical solution for prediction of gas explosion.

 With proper numerical solution method and proper models, CFD simulation can be a very useful tool for modeling of gas explosion.
-Presented below are examples of Simtec simulation of high speed compressible flow, high pressure H2 leak and gas explosion.
+Presented below are examples of Simtec simulation of high speed compressible flow and gas explosions.